Ron English (American football): Career after Eastern Michigan (2014–present)

 In 2014, English joined the Cleveland Browns' internship program under a Bill Walsh NFL Minority Coaching Fellowship.
 English also spent more time with his family and in church.

 English returned to coaching on February 9, 2016, as defensive coordinator at San Jose State under Ron Caragher.

 On February 2, 2017, English joined Dan Mullen's staff at Mississippi State as safeties coach.
+He followed Mullen to Florida.

+In 2021, he became one of three defensive coordinators employed by Jeff Brohm at Purdue, with English also specializing as secondaries coach.
+English continued to work with Brohm at Louisville.
+He took the 2026 season off to watch his son Seth's senior year at Navy.